shopware/docs/guides/plugins/plugins/plugin-fundamentals/dependency-injection.md

 In order to add your own custom service for your plugin, you first need a plugin as base.
 Therefore, you can refer to the [Plugin Base Guide](../plugin-base-guide.md).

 Furthermore, you need a working service.
-Therefore, you can refer to \[PLACEHOLDER-LINK: Adding a custom service\] guide.
+Therefore, you can refer to [Adding a custom service](./add-custom-service.md) guide.

 ## Injecting another services